ovrocaltech/ovro-alert/README.md

 We need a way to send DSA-110 discovery alerts to Swift/GUANO.
 Example implementation exists for [realfast](https://github.com/realfastvla/realfast/blob/main/realfast/util.py#L98).

 We need a way to send DSA-110 discovery alerts to OVRO-LWA.
 This could be done via `relay_api.py`.

+## Assumptions and Rules
+- major hosts processes for relay plus one per telescope
+- Multiple telescope trigger processes may watch the same relay field (e.g., for different responses by OVRO-LWA)
+- Either response to a command must be faster than update frequency or we need multiple relay fields (e.g., "lwa-ligo" and "lwa-flarescope").
+- Telescope trigger code should be aware of telescope state (e.g., don't reconfigure lwa x-engine if already configured)